SAFETY AND HEALTH GUIDELINES FOR SCHOOL OF VETERINARY MEDICINE STUDENTS AND EMPLOYEES WHILE STUDYING AND WORKING ABROAD

-This website is intended to provide school personnel and students helpful information and links to other websites while they are planning trips and traveling outside the United States, for work or educational purposes.
+This website is intended to provide school personnel and students with information and links to other websites while they are planning trips and traveling outside the United States, for work or educational purposes.
 Consult this site for information about travel documents, health issues, money matters, insurance, cultural adjustment and university requirements related to international travel.

 The following statements are found in University of Wisconsin System policy guidelines, and are affirmed by the University of Wisconsin-Madison School of Veterinary Medicine: